 Other Dog Obedience Trainer Certifications

-In addition to the educational programs above which result in certification, there is also an abundance of credentialing organizations which provide certification to qualified candidates based on levels of education, experience, and other factors.
-Here is an overview of other certifications and society memberships which can enhance one’s resume in dog obedience training.
+In addition to the educational programs above which result in certification, there is also an abundance of credentialing organizations that provide certification to qualified candidates based on levels of education, experience, and other factors.
+Here is an overview of other certifications and society memberships that can enhance one’s resume in dog obedience training.

 The Certification Council for Professional Dog Trainers (CCPDT) offers two credentials: the Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA) and Certified Professional Dog Trainer-Skills Assessed (CPDT-KSA).

 To qualify for the CPDT-KA certification exam, candidates must have: